Human Access Project: History and activities

 Willie Levenson founded the Human Access Project in 2010.
+Its early work focused on changing public perception of the Willamette River and encouraging recreational access, including swimming, floating, and public events on the river.

 On July 5, 2013, HAP set a Guinness World Record for the "longest line of swim rings / tubes" with a total of 620 participants.

-In 2014, Levenson performed "Our River", a song he wrote with Tom Vandel to promote human access to the Willamette River, for City Council.The recorded song is performed by Lewi Longmire and Anita Lee Elliot.
+In 2014, Levenson performed "Our River", a song he wrote with Tommy "T-Bone" Vandel to promote human access to the Willamette River, before Portland City Council.
+The recorded song is performed by Lewi Longmire and Anita Lee Elliot.

+In June 2026, Ivan McLean's steel sculpture River Dragon (nicknamed "Willie") was installed near the St. Johns Bridge.
+The work commemorates Levenson.
+A dedication ceremony and parade to Cathedral Park was organized by Bike Loud PDX and featured the percussion group The Last Regiment of Syncopated Drummers.